 On 28 March 2023, the Board approved the transfer of business of the Company with effect from 01 April 2023 to Coforge U.K Ltd, an affiliate of Coforge Limited (the ultimate holding Company).
-Subsequent to the year end, the Company entered into a Business Transfer Agreement (BTA) on 01 April 2023 to transfer its Business including all assets, liabilities and contracts to Coforge U.K. Ltd. on a going concern basis at a purchase consideration equivalent to the net book value of its assets and liabilities i.e. £ 7,698,963.
+Subsequent to the year end, the Company entered into a Business Transfer Agreement (BTA) on 01 April 2023 to transfer its Business including all assets, liabilities and contracts to Coforge U.K. Ltd. on a going concern basis and completed the transfer at Net Book Value.